Incontinence Care After a Hysterectomy

 Have your insurance card ready!

-Your hysterectomy may come with side effects, including:
+Your hysterectomy may cause side effects, including:

 • Vaginal dryness.